auth0/auth0-deploy-cli/docs/resource-specific-documentation.md

 ### Express Configuration on Clients

-Connection profiles are used in conjunction with the `express_configuration` property on client applications:
+Connection profiles are used in conjunction with the `express_configuration` property on client applications: (In order to use express_configuration app_type should not be 'express_configuration')

 ```yaml
 clients: